agentmorris/MegaDetector/taxonomy_mapping/README.md

 This folder is only for generating and maintaining this mapping If you want to <i>use</i> data from LILA, don't worry about this folder; instead, see the [lila](https://github.com/agentmorris/MegaDetector/tree/main/data_management/lila) folder.

-## When new datasets come in for inclusion in the harmonized LILA taxonomy...
+## To add a new dataset come to the harmonized LILA taxonomy

 ### Update the index file